-The University of Pittsburgh, as an educational institution and as an employer, values equality of opportunity, human dignity, and racial/ethnic and cultural diversity.
-Accordingly, as fully explained in Community Standards (CS) 07 (formerly Policy 07-01-03), the University prohibits and will not engage in discrimination or harassment on the basis of race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, gender identity and expression, genetic information, disability, or status as a veteran.
-The University also prohibits and will not engage in retaliation against any person who makes a claim of discrimination or harassment or who provides information in such an investigation.
+The University of Pittsburgh values equality of opportunity, human dignity, and racial/ethnic and cultural diversity.
+Accordingly, as fully explained in Community Standards (CS) 07 (formerly Policy 07-01-03), the University prohibits and will not engage in discrimination or harassment, Further, under this policy, the University has committed itself to make all decisions related to recruitment, hiring, promotions, and other terms or conditions of employment and contractual arrangements without discrimination on the basis of disability, race, color, religion, national origin, ancestry, genetic information, marital status, familial status, sex, age, sexual orientation, veteran status or gender identity and expression in its programs and activities.
 Further, the University will continue to take affirmative steps to support and advance these values consistent with the University's mission.
 This policy applies to admissions, employment, and access to and treatment in University programs and activities.
-This is a commitment made by the University and is in accordance with federal, state, and/or local laws and regulations.
+This is a committed to affirmative action and resolved that the University shall continue to take positive steps to achieve diversity in the racial/ethnic and sex composition of its work force at all levels; enhance opportunities for enrolling, retaining, and graduating students from underrepresented groups; provide accessibility and accommodation to individuals with disabilities; create a campus environment free of bigotry and harassment; and engage minority and womenowned businesses as vendors and suppliers.
+The University's commitment to equal opportunity and diversity through affirmative action will continue to be a principal component in the University's strategic planning efforts.

-For additional information on the University's equal opportunity and affirmative action programs and complaint/grievance procedures, refer to University Policy 02-02-15 or CS 07, or contact the Greensburg Human Resources Director and Title IX Liaison, 108 Lynch Hall, (724) 836-9902 or Cheryl Ruffin, Institutional Equity Manager, Office of Diversity and Inclusion, University of Pittsburgh, 4415 Fifth Avenue, 2nd Floor Webster Hall, Pittsburgh, PA 15260 (412) 648-7860, or diversity@pitt.edu.
+For additional information on the University's equal opportunity and affirmative action programs and compliance/grievance procedures, refer to University Policy CS 07 (formerly Policy 07-01-03), or contact the Greensburg Human Resources Director and Title IX Liaison, 108 Lynch Hall, (724) 836-9902 or msk59@pitt.edu or Cheryl Ruffin, Institutional Equity Manager, Office for Equity, Diversity and Inclusion, University of Pittsburgh, 4200 Fifth Avenue, 31st Floor, Cathedral of Learning, Pittsburgh, PA 15260 (412) 648-7860, or diversity@pitt.edu.